Thank you for visiting my personal blog! I am here to help you to start or enhance your SEO career,

 Let me introduce myself briefly.
 An engineer by trade, started my first website in 2000, I was introduced to SEO for the first time in 2004 and within one year I was able to generate 1,000,000 Google organic visits to the first website I built.

-When I started SEO I never thought about it being my career in the future, at that time there was no responsive design, no Google Search Console, no Google Analytics, no webmasters’ guidelines.
-SEO was mainly about doing aggressive on page optimization (stuffing as many keywords to reach a good keyword density) and building links (as many as possible regardless of their quality) with keyword rich anchor text to target your keyword, so simple and easy that anyone can learn and do within few months, it was also very easy to outsource.
+When I started SEO I never thought about it be my future career, at that time there was no responsive design, no Google Search Console, no Google Analytics, a little to no webmasters’ guidelines.
+SEO was mainly about doing aggressive on page optimization (stuffing as many keywords to reach a good keyword density) and building links (as many as possible regardless of their quality) with keyword rich anchor text (exact match to the keyword), so simple and easy that anyone can learn it and do it within few months, it was also very easy to scale and outsource.

-Fast forward 2018 with the changes in Google’s algorithm (mainly penalties like Penguin that targets aggressive link building and Panda that targets low quality content), the tools that are available for SEO specialists and the whole changes in the digital marketing landscape SEO has become a more complex, difficult to do and needs a lot of collaboration between different teams in the same organization.
+Fast forward 2019, with several changes/updates in Google’s algorithm (mainly updates/penalties like Penguin that targets aggressive link building with exact keyword anchor text and Panda that targets low quality content), the tools that are available for SEO specialists and the many other changes in the digital marketing landscape SEO has become more complex, difficult to do and needs a lot of collaboration between different teams in the same organization.
 At this point I am certain that SEO can be a great career for multiple reasons:

-- There is a high demand in medium and large company to hire full time SEO professionals (SEO industry is expected to grow to $79 billion by 2020.)
+- There is a high demand in medium and large companies to hire full time SEO professionals (SEO industry is expected to grow to $79 billion by 2020.)

 - The education system is not catching up with the demand, there will be few more years for that to happen